-Supersetting is an advanced training method in which you do two exercises, one after the other, with no rest in between.
-The exercises can be for the same muscle group or two different muscle groups, depending on your goals.
-They can even be completely different activities (e.g., a strength exercise followed by a cardio exercise).
+Supersetting is a more advanced way to lift weights involving doing two exercises, one after the other, with no rest in between.
+The exercises can be for the same muscle group, which is my favorite way of using them, for different muscle groups or even using different activities - e.g., a strength exercise followed by a cardio exercise.
 The idea is to do one exercise and, instead of resting and doing another set, doing a different exercise and alternating those exercises for your desired number of sets.

 The Benefits of Supersets